galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 Your data can come from pretty much any source: Markdown files, APIs, [headless CMS](https://headlesscms.org) (basically a frontend-less CMS), and even a combination of multiple sources.
 At build-time, Gatsby pulls them from those sources, transforms them into a usable form if you want to, and makes the data available for access via [GraphQL](https://graphql.org/).

 Then, you define expressive GraphQL queries to get the data you need and use them to create pages the way you like it using HTML, CSS and [React](https://reactjs.org/).
 Gatsby generates static pages based on these and you can deploy them to your favorite static web host.
-They are awesome and they worry about maintenance, security and [content delivery](https://en.wikipedia.org/wiki/Content_delivery_network), making deployment a walk in the park.
+They are awesome and they worry about maintenance, security and [content delivery](https://en.wikipedia.org/wiki/Content_delivery_network) for you, making deployment a walk in the park.

 ## Why I chose Gatsby

 The static site approach brings a lot of benefits to the table.
-Apart from the obvious performance advantages, potential intruders have small surface of attack since there is no running server or database.
+Apart from the obvious performance advantages, potential intruders have a small surface of attack since there is no running server or database.
 It is also more SEO-friendly as static pages are easily crawled by search engine bots.

 For this blog, going with a static site was a no-brainer.
 But there are [a lot](https://www.staticgen.com/) of static site generators to choose from.
 The decision all boiled down to personal preference.

-### Built for speed
+### Tech stack

-When I started learning about Gatsby, I read some blogs, browsed the [site](https://www.gatsbyjs.org/), and watched a couple of videos like this terrific [talk](https://www.youtube.com/watch?v=Gtd-Ht-D0sg) by [Kyle Mathews](https://twitter.com/kylemathews), founder of Gatsby.
-What stuck to me was the obsession with website speed.
+My interest and familiarity with the JavaScript ecosystem lead me to Gatsby.

-People have little patience with slow, crappy websites.
-This directly affects ad viewability, bounce rates and the amount of time people spend on websites.
+I wanted to create my pages with React because I was familiar with it and at the same time, I still have a lot to learn about it.
+Learning React is a big plus because it's also used to build dynamic web apps and native apps.
+GraphQL is also an enticing tech that I wanted to get more comfortable with.

-Gatsby takes this seriously.
-According to Kyle, Gatsby is designed to make it very hard to build a slow site.
-It automatically makes performance optimizations like progressive rendering, code and data splitting, and prefetching.
-With this techniques, not only do sites load fast, clicking around feels fast, too.
+Modern JavaScript tooling also gives you access to the future web standards without waiting for future browsers to keep up.
+I think the JavaScript community is predisposed to respond and adapt rapidly to changes in the web.
+I'd like to take advantage of that.

-Of course it would be nice to learn performance optimization techniques at some point.
-But for a blog, ain't nobody got time for that.
-I'll pick something that does that for me out-of-the-box.
+Overall, for me JavaScript is an enjoyable language to use and learn.
+If you enjoy working with Ruby, though, I recommend looking at [Jekyll](https://jekyllrb.com/).
+It pre-dated Gatsby and is still the most popular SSG.
+For Gophers, you have [Hugo](https://gohugo.io/), which I've read builds the fastest among the bunch.
+All these are great, but I'm sticking with Gatsby for more reasons.

 ### Developer experience